History of the Shikoku Pilgrimage and Kukai

 On the side of a steep mountain, Emon’s health began to fail and he became desparate.
 At long last, Kūkai appeared, and forgave Emon for his sins.
 When asked if he had a final wish, Emon requested to be born as the Lord of his province, so that he could do good for the people there and atone for his sins.
 Kūkai carved the words ”Emon Saburo reborn” on a piece of stone, and placed it in the palm of the dying man.

 Nine months later, a baby was born to the wife of the Lord of Iyo.
 For years, the baby’s fist remained clenched, until a priest was summoned.
 When the child’s palm was revealed, a stone with the words “Emon Saburo reborn” appeared.
-Today, Emon’s grave sits between Temple 11 and Temple 12, where he eventually died.
+Today, Emon’s burial site sits between Temple 12 and Temple 13, next to Joshinan.
 According to legend, the stone that appeared from the baby’s fist resides at Temple 51, called Ishite-ji (石手寺) (which means “stone hand temple”).
 Near Temple 46, there are eight burial mounds, which are said to be the graves of his eight sons.

 Kūkai’s body was enshrined on Mount Kōya (高野山), located in Wakayama Prefecture (to the south of Osaka).
 It is the world headquarters of the Kōyasan Shingon sect of Japanese Buddhism.
 After Emperor Daigo granted Kūkai the honorific title “Kōbō Daishi,” visits to his tomb have proliferated.